 Caffeine and a daily glass of wine are also OK.
 But you avoid processed foods, artificial flavors, sweeteners, colors, and preservatives.

 Lyons also recommends taking a daily vitamin-mineral supplement.

 You’ll eat more often than you’re probably used to, but it will be the right kind of food.

-Limitations: There aren't a lot of limitations in terms of what you can eat, but you do have to eat often.
+Limitations: There are some in terms of what you can eat, so you may have cravings.
+And, you have to eat often.

 Cooking and shopping: You cook meals from scratch.
 This may save you money on precooked or processed foods.